 - Can parents stay to watch during lessons?

 - What style of riding do they teach?
 Is it the style you want to learn?
-Ask about English versus Western.
+Ask about English Riding versus Western.

 Horseback Riding Lessons

-- Amethyst Academy, 5098 Oak Ridge Rd, Larsen
+- Oakridge Riding Academy, 5098 Oak Ridge Rd, Larsen

 - Cedar Ridge Stable, W14471 Dartford Rd, Ripon